Top 15 Popular Specflow Interview Questions

 2. Tags: List of tags in the form of String[].
 Syntax: ScenarioContext.Current.ScenarioInfo.Tags

-Similar to ScenarioInfo, FeatureInfo also provides info pertaining to the current feature that is currently being executed.
+Similar to ScenarioInfo, FeatureInfo also provides info about the current feature that is currently being executed.

-In addition to title and tags, it also provides other useful things like what is the target Language for which feature code-behind the file is generating code, the Language details in which the Feature File is written, etc.
+In addition to title and tags, it also provides other useful things like what is the target Language for which the feature code behind the file is generating code, the Language details in which the Feature File is written, etc.

 The syntax to obtain values for FeatureInfo remains the same as ScenarioInfo as below: